danielaparker/jsoncons/README.md

 - Supports reading a sequence of JSON texts from a stream
 - Supports optional escaping of non-ascii UTF-8 octets
 - Allows extensions to the types accepted by the json class accessors and modifiers
-- Supports storing "any" values in a json object or array, with specialized serialization
 - Supports reading (writing) JSON values from (to) CSV files
 - Passes all tests from [JSON_checker](http://www.json.org/JSON_checker/) except `fail1.json`, which is allowed in [RFC7159](http://www.ietf.org/rfc/rfc7159.txt)
 - Handles JSON texts of arbitrarily large depth of nesting, a limit can be set if desired